aws-samples/amazonmq-invoke-aws-lambda/README.md

 Once the CloudFormation stack is complete, we can send a test message using the ActiveMQ console.

 1. Open the ActiveMQ Management Console, available at https://<BROKER_ENDPOINT>:8162.
+If you have trouble accessing the console, modify its security group to allow inbound traffic from your IP address.

 2. Click the link "Manage ActiveMQ broker" and enter the username and password from when you created the broker.